OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:71

-Then they said, “Why do we need any more testimony?
+Then they said, “Why do we need any further testimony?
 We have heard it from His own lips.”